 Environmental claims referring to a product’s makeup or constituents (for example, made with recycled or renewable content) or waste handling (for example, recyclable or compostable), should truthfully represent the attributes of the advertised product based on reliable scientific evidence as set out in ArticleD1.
 A product claimed to involve recycled or renewable content that is made from less than substantially all recycled or renewable content should avoid any risk of misleading consumers, e.g. by disclosing the percentage.
 A product claimed to be recyclable or compostable should disclose the extent of availability of these disposal methods if availability is limited.

-Marketing communications that include compostability claims should disclose if a product is compostable only in industrial settings, and if so, whether facilities are limited, or if the resulting compost is subject to any use limits.
 A claim that a product’s packaging is refillable, or reusable should provide handling instructions to maintain safety.

 Article D9 – Responsibility